mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 Here are some **points of attention** and possible modifications needed to make sure everything works properly on the Git repository:

-- All the Console configuration state files that were previously saved on Git can be safely removed, this comprehends the following list of files and directories:
+- All the Console configuration state files that were previously saved on Git can be safely removed.
+Here is a list of the files and directories which can be deleted:
   - `api-console-config.json`
   - `fastdata-config.json`
   - `mia-craft-config.json`